Vaccination Site Location:

 According to the CDC, there are a number of ways you can help slow the spread of COVID-19:

-No – after you receive your first dose at the SHS vaccination site, staff members will schedule a day/time for your second dose based on the recommended time frame between the two doses and your personal schedule.
-If you are unsure regarding the details of your second appointment, please visit the Patient Portal and view the Appointments tab.
+No – after you receive your first dose at the SHS vaccination site, staff members will schedule a day/time for your next dose based on the CDC recommended time frame and your personal schedule.
+If you are unsure regarding the details of your next appointment, please visit the Patient Portal and view the Appointments tab.
 Your upcoming appointment will be listed there.
-Contact Patient Services at (979) 458-8310 if you need further assistance or do not see your second immunization appointment listed.
+Contact Patient Services at (979) 458-8310 if you need further assistance or do not see your next immunization appointment listed.

 There is no charge for the COVID-19 vaccine itself.
 However, SHS will charge an administration fee to students, faculty and staff to cover the cost of SHS staff administering the vaccine.
 It is highly recommended that students bring their health insurance information to their appointment so the administration fee can be filed to insurance.
 Faculty and staff are required to bring their insurance information to their appointment.
-For students that do not have health insurance, or for charges that are not covered by insurance for student patients, Texas A&M CARES Act funding will cover the cost of the COVID vaccine administration (i.e., no cost to the student).
+For patients that do not have health insurance, or for charges that are not covered by insurance, Texas A&M University funding will cover the cost of the COVID vaccine administration (i.e., no cost to you).
 Find detailed cost information below:

 Cost Information (effective 03/08/2021):

 - Faculty/Staff: While there is no charge for the COVID vaccine, SHS will charge a $25 administration fee* that will be filed to your insurance provider.
 For charges not covered by insurance and for uninsured patients, Texas A&M University funding will cover the COVID vaccine administration fee (i.e., no cost to you).

 - Students: While there is no charge for the COVID vaccine, SHS will charge a $15 administration fee* that will be filed to your insurance provider.
-For charges not covered by insurance and for uninsured patients, Texas A&M CARES Act funding will cover the COVID vaccine administration fee (i.e., no cost to you).
+For charges not covered by insurance and for uninsured patients, Texas A&M University funding will cover the COVID vaccine administration fee (i.e., no cost to you).